-gap The specified block sequence can also contain one or more gap elements intermixed with block elements.
+• gap The specified block sequence can also contain one or more gap elements intermixed with block elements.
 Each gap element contains a gap size in hexadecimal form.
-The gap size specifies an area within the extent of the flash memory device which does not contain flash memory.
-C-SPY will issue an error for any data in the image file that would be placed in a gap. macro Specifies the path to a C-SPY macro file, which will be loaded in conjunction with downloading the flash loader.
-There are three C-SPY macro functions that will be called automatically if they are defined in this macro file. execUserFlashInit is called immediately before loading the flash loader. execUserFlashReset is called immediately after the reset that follows the loading. execUserFlashExit is called immediately after flash loading has finished, but before the flash loader is unloaded. filler Specifies a decimal number which is the byte value to use when padding write operations to page boundaries.
+The gap size specifies an area within the extent of the flash memory which does not contain flash memory.
+C- SPY will issue an error for any data in the image file that would be placed in a gap. macro Specifies the path to a C-SPY macro file, which will be loaded in conjunction with downloading the flash loader.
+There are three C-SPY macro functions that will be called automatically if they are defined in this macro file: execUserFlashInit is called immediately before loading the flash loader. execUserFlashReset is called immediately after the reset that follows the loading of the flash loader. execUserFlashExit is called immediately after flash loading has finished, but before the flash loader is unloaded. online Specifies that the flash loader supports flash breakpoints. filler Specifies a decimal number which is the byte value to use when padding write operations to page boundaries.
 The default value is $255 (0 \times FF)$ . checks If this element contains 0, the error return values from the flash loader functions (such as FlashWrite) are not checked.
 Disabling these checks will lead to slightly increased performance.
 Note that this element should only be used when you know from experience that these checks are superfluous. aggregate If this element contains 1, C-SPY will try to use the RAM download buffer more efficiently by combining write operations to more than one block.
-This is a useful performance optimization if, and only if, block sizes are significantly smaller than the RAM buffer, so that at least two (or preferably more) blocks will fit in the download buffer.
+This is a useful performance optimization if, and only if, block

+Flash Lo oader Development Guide for IAR Embedded Workbench® sizes are significantly smaller than the RAM buffer, so that at least two (or preferably more) blocks will fit in the download buffer.
 This element requires that the flash loader can program more than one block in a single operation. args Passes arguments to the flash loader, in the form argc/argv to the FlashInit function.
-The parameters should be separated by the newline character. args_doc Specifies descriptions of the parameters accepted by the flash loader FlashInit function.
-The descriptions are displayed in the Flash

-Loader Configuration dialog box in the IAR Embedded Workbench IDE.
+The parameters should be separated by the newline character. args_doc Specifies descriptions of the parameters accepted by the flash loader FlashInit function, that is arguments listed as args.
+The descriptions are displayed in the Flash Loader Configuration dialog box in the IAR Embedded Workbench IDE.
 This element can contain multiple lines of text, separated by the newline character.

-Often, a certain microprocessor is available in many variants, each with the same type of flash memory but with different sizes and addresses, and possibly block layouts.
+Often, a certain microcontroller is available in many variants, each with the same type of flash memory but with different sizes and addresses, and possibly block layouts.
 For such a scenario, only one flash loader is needed, but several .flash files.
 Consider the following table which describes some variants of the hypothetical P8 processor family: